State Energy Security Planning

 The Energy, Minerals and Natural Resources Department (EMNRD) Energy Conservation and Management Division (ECMD) is responsible for maintaining and updating the New Mexico State Energy Security Plan (SESP).
 SESPs are the primary tools used by states to assure a state’s energy security across unregulated and regulated electricity, natural gas, and petroleum supplies, as well as mission critical end-use facilities such as water treatment, health care, and first responder organizations.

-- to the extent practicable, encourage mutual assistance in cyber and physical response plans.
+• to the extent practicable, encourages mutual assistance in cyber and physical response plans.

 Stakeholder engagement is crucial to a complete and accurate State Energy Security Plan.
-ECMD, in concert with our partners at Hagerty Consulting, Inc., will engage stakeholders in three phases.
+ECMD, in concert with our partners at Hagerty Consulting, Inc., engaged stakeholders in three phases.

 Phase I: State Energy Security Assessment (November 2022 – February 2023)